mattpe/wtmp/docs/01-javascript-basics.md

 ### Task 3 - Dummy lunch menu

 1. Create a new branch called _week1-task3_ and checkout it (`git checkout -b week1-task3`)
-1. Use the html/css layout you created on Monday's classes
+1. Use the html/css layout you created on Ulla's classes (you can implement just the JS application logic first if you don't have the html-layout ready yet)
 1. Write the contents of one of the following arrays into correct text box

     ```js